lanazwart/lzseevee/content/about/_index.md

 Born and raised in Pretoria, South-Africa (where there are a lot of Jacaranda trees).
 Moved to Northern-Ireland in 2006.

 ## Early career
-Started out 25 years ago (give or take) as an apprentice mainframe programmer for the South African government.
+Started out 27 years ago (give or take) as an apprentice mainframe programmer for the South African government.
 Naturally progressed to business analyst and later product manager.

 ## Experience gained
-Gained experience in a wide range of projects built with a wide range of technologies, both in the public and private sectors.
-Extensive experience in all facets of the SDLC process from conceptual design through to user training/support.
-Experience with different methodologies for instance Agile, Prosci, Agile-fall and Waterfall.
+- Wide range of projects built with a wide range of technologies, both in the public and private sectors
+- Extensive experience in all facets of the SDLC process from conceptual design through to user training/support
+- Methodologies from Waterfall, via Agile-fall later into Agile

 - **South Africa**
-  Worked as a mainframe programmer and business analyst
+--  Mainframe programmer
+--  Business analyst
+--  Change analyst

 - **Northern Ireland**
  Worked as an analyst programmer, business analyst and lastly product manager